 - Configuration status:

 - Has not yet enabled and configured a program

-From the given impacting variables I proceeded to identify the primary scenarios that would require unique design considerations.
+From the given impacting variables, I proceeded to identify the primary scenarios that would require unique design considerations.
 Being that our user could be a managed partner or a breadth developer (i.e. unmanaged partner), there were different UI considerations to be made.
 Breadth developers could enable the Creators Program only and could upgrade to the full Xbox Live feature set by becoming a manager partner and joining the ID@Xbox program.
 If already a managed partner, a user could chose whether they wanted to use the full XBL program which requires their product support content isolation/sandboxes; or they could choose the Creators Program (Non CIso/no sandboxes).
 If they choose the Creators Program path, they can still upgrade their product to the full XBL experience.
 However, if or once they enable the full XBL path, they cannot change back to having Open tier access due to the techincial constraints of removing sandbox functionality from a product once it has been assigned.